Our Leadership Team

 Member of Parenteral Drug Association (PDA) and Task Force Environmental Monitoring and participating author of the PDA Technical Bulletin #13 Fundamentals of Microbiological Monitoring Program.
 Member of the Profession Microbiology, Education and Discussion Industry group.
 Recipient of the YMCA Black Achiever Award, Represented Schering in NJ Junior Achievement Program and Technical Training Project to provide Laboratory Internships.

 Member and Secretary of the Board of Directors for the Spirit of Giving Foundation, Inc. Served as President and Vice President of North Stelton Economic Development Corporation (NSEDC) purposed to develop and administer economic, cultural, social and educational community based programs to revitalize the community.
-Participated in grant sourcing and drafting if successful grants.
+Participated in grant sourcing and drafting of successful grants.
 NSEDC programs include community food programs, job resource center, youth outreach programs, housing counseling agency and Housing Programs.

 AUCTION AND SYMPOSIUM TEAM